warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 To find conflicts for multiple documents in a database, write a [view](creating_views.html).
-An example map function is provided, that emits all revisions for every document with a conflict.
+Using a map function such as the example provided, you can find all the revisions for every document with a conflict.

 When you have such a view,
-you can regularly query this view and resolve conflicts as needed.
+you can use it to find and resolve conflicts as needed.
 Alternatively,
 you might query the view after each replication to identify and resolve conflicts immediately.